Designing for Dolly

 Courtney Grable/Y'Alexia Robinson |

-Thousands of Dolly Parton fans have flocked to Lipscomb’s campus this fall to see the one-of-a-kind “Dolly Parton and the Makers” exhibit of 25 of Parton’s iconic fashions on display, but before they even enter the John C. Hutcheson Gallery, they are also getting a glimpse of the work of Lipscomb’s top fashion students through five outfits positioned at the entrance and inspired by the global superstar.
+Thousands of Dolly Parton fans flocked to Lipscomb’s campus in fall 2023 to see the one-of-a-kind “Dolly Parton and the Makers” exhibit of 25 of Parton’s iconic fashions on display, but before they even entered the John C. Hutcheson Gallery, they got a glimpse of the work of Lipscomb’s top fashion students, including Honors student Blossom Omeje (BFA ’24), through five outfits positioned at the entrance and inspired by the global superstar.

-Student involvement was a top priority from the beginning stages of the exhibit, showing on Lipscomb’s campus through Dec.
-9. So, it makes sense that fashion designs by Lipscomb students Youssef Nagib, senior; Annabel Brown, junior; Ashley Izquierdo Renteral, senior; Kalissa Finn, junior; and Blossom Omeje, senior, should be among the first things the exhibit visitors see upon entering the John C. Hutcheson Gallery, said Sissy Simmons, associate professor of fashion and design.
+Student involvement was a top priority from the beginning stages of the exhibit, held on Lipscomb’s campus October through December 2023.
+So, it made sense that fashion designs by Lipscomb students Omege, Youssef Nagib; Annabel Brown; Ashley Izquierdo Renteral and Kalissa Finn should be among the first things the exhibit visitors saw upon entering the Gallery, said Sissy Simmons, associate professor of fashion and design.

 “The students don't typically work with rhinestones and sequins, so learning those techniques was a new experience for all five of these students,” said Simmons.
 “We were aware that over 6,000 people would pass by the garments and have an opportunity to inspect the quality of the work on display.
 We wanted to make sure the work presented the best of our program.”